christos99/9432_Christos_Chrysikos_C/README.md

 [Output of Xeon](https://github.com/christos99/9432_Christos_Chrysikos_C/blob/main/Output%20Files/Xeon.txt)

 #### Dynamic Power (Power Modeling):
 Circuits dissipate dynamic power when they charge and discharge the capacitive loads to switch states.
 Dynamic power is proportional to the total load capacitance, the supply voltage, the voltage swing during switching, the clock frequency, and the activity factor.
-Dynamic Power does not seem to depend on the program that we run but to system paramateters.
+Dynamic Power does  seem to be affected by the program that we run but not as much as of changing system paramateters.

 [Reference](https://www.hpl.hp.com/research/mcpat/McPATAlpha_TechRep.pdf)